jakuzzibubbles/shell_scripting/README.md

 ## Usage

-  Follow these steps to use the backup script:

   1. Ensure that the script `backup_to_s3.sh` is executable.
 If not, run `chmod +x backup_to_s3.sh` to make it executable.

   2. Open a terminal or command prompt and navigate to the directory where the script is located.